Equipping weak equivalences with algebraic structure: From cone injectives and multimonads to injectives and monads

 We have seen that in order to describe the algebraic structure admitted by weak equivalences in a general combinatorial model category we must pass from the standard concepts of injectivity and monads to cone-injectivity and multi-monads.
-On the other hand we now show that each combinatorial model category is Quillen equivalent to one in which the standard concepts suffice to capture the algebraic structure at hand.
+On the other hand we now show that each combinatorial model category is Quillen equivalent to one in which all objects are fibrant --- in particular, in which the standard concepts suffice to capture the algebraic structure at hand.

 Let $\cc$ be a combinatorial model with generating sets $I$ and $J$ of cofibrations and trivial cofibrations.
 We define $\AFib = \Ainj(J)$ and, using the terminology of Nikolaus \cite{Nikolaus2011Algebraic}, refer to it the category of \emph{algebraically fibrant objects}.
 In this case Theorem~\ref{thm:AlgebraicInjectives} ensures that $\AFib$ is locally presentable and $U:\AFib \to \cc$ a strictly monadic right adjoint.